 His research interests and teaching is in the areas of real estate development, housing, metropolitan growth, and sustainable community development.
 He has served on the Calgary Planning Commission, LA County Homeless Initiative (Measure H) Citizens Oversight Advisory Board, and ULI LA Leadership Council.
 He has a Ph.D. from UCLA in urban planning, an urban design certificate and masters in city planning and architecture from MIT.
 Full Bio.

 Bradley Jong, Associate Director

-Prior to joining the College of Environmental Design's Master of Real Estate Development and Design progra, Bradley served as Associate Director of the Master of Public Affairs program at the UC Berkeley Goldman School of Public Policy.
+Prior to joining the College of Environmental Design's Master of Real Estate Development and Design program, Bradley served as Associate Director of the Master of Public Affairs program at the UC Berkeley Goldman School of Public Policy.
 Bradley is involved in the wider UC Berkeley campus community and serves on the Chancellor's Staff Advisory Committee and as co-chair of the Chancellor's Outstanding Staff Award.
 Bradley has a B.A. in Social Ecology from UC Irvine and a M.S. in Counseling from San Francisco State.
 Full Bio.

 Lisa Franklin, Career Specialist

 Lisa provides career coaching, support, and resources to graduate students the Master of Real Estate Development and Design program and develops integrated career services specific to the industry.